To effectively manage the resources within the sanctuary, scientists must understand the natural and cultural resources and the threats they face.

 Cordell Bank Benthic Survey

 Cordell Bank National Marine Sanctuary (CBNMS) completed a successful research mission using a ROV August 18-25, 2014.
 The team visited one of the most significant features of the sanctuary, Cordell Bank, to conduct a characterization of the invertebrate community on the shallowest parts of the bank, using the sanctuary-owned Phantom ROV and RV Fulmar.
 In seven days of field operations, the team completed 17 transects, collected over 2000 still images, and nearly 20 hours of video.
 The data collected was analyzed by CBNMS and a report is available here.
 This detailed characterization of Cordell Bank’s benthic community provides a baseline for future comparative studies and will allow sanctuary researchers and managers to detect large changes in species abundance and composition driven by natural or anthropogenic causes.
+Check out this "story map" that provides an overview of conducting ROV field work at Cordell Bank.

 North Coast Seafloor Characterization